Downgrade 4.2 Sharded Cluster to 4.0

 - using the

-3. Update tls
+3. Update tls-Prefixed Configuration

-Starting in MongoDB 4.2, MongoDB adds "tls"
+Starting in MongoDB 4.2, MongoDB adds "tls"-prefixed options as aliases for the "ssl"-prefixed options.

-options for the mongod, the mongos, and the mongo
+If your deployments or clients use the "tls"-prefixed options, replace with the corresponding "ssl"-prefixed options for the mongod, the mongos, and the mongo shell and drivers.

-4. Prepare Downgrade from zstd
+4. Prepare Downgrade from zstd Compression

-Journal Compression
+zstd Journal Compression

 The zstd compression library is available for journal data compression starting in version 4.2.